DustinRogers/Choosing-Test-Stores/README.md

                             ))
 ```

-#### Look at difference in means between current test/control groups.
-The first table represents the newly picked test stores vs. the remain 105 stores.
-The second table represent the prechosen control and test stores.
+#### The first tables below shows the means between the newly selected test stores vs. the remain 105 stores.
+The second table shows the T-Tests of the test and control means which validate that each of the covariates' means are similar.

 ```
 ## Adding missing grouping variables: `Status_3`